ABTSoftware/SciChart.JS.Examples/Tutorials/Tutorial 4 - Adding Tooltips/Readme.md

-# SciChart.js Tutorial 4 - Adding Tooltips
+# SciChart.js Tutorial 3 - Add Zoom and Pan Behavior

 To view the full text of this tutorial online, visit www.scichart.com/javascript-chart-documentation